Brook Green: Cultural references

 Brook Green, Hammersmith, appears as "Brugglesmith" in the Rudyard Kipling story of the same name which was first published in 1891.
 The story is a farce in which the narrator, who it is implied is William Thackeray, has to escort a drunken sailor back to his wife.

+Brook Green is also mentioned in chapter four of Patrick Hamilton's 1928 novel Twopence Coloured as a place where accommodation can be found.